-- Certify the structural adequacy of existing wall systems to resist the loads specified by AS 1170 parts 1.
-2 and 4 - Certify the adequacy of existing fire-rated wall systems to provide the required FRL's - Confirm compliance of wall systems with existing approvals - Identify any combustible or non-compliant elements within the wall system.
+- Certify the structural adequacy of existing wall systems to resist the loads specified by AS 1170 Parts 1, 2 and 4 - Identify any combustible or non-compliant elements within the wall system.

 Certification of new designs

 New designs will be developed under the framework Design and Building Practitioners Act.